apility/VSCodeBeautify/README.md

 Note that the glob patterns are not used to test against the containing folder.
 You must match the filename as well.

-Embedded version of js-beautify is v1.8.4
+Embedded version of js-beautify is a custom fork [located here](https://github.com/apility/js-beautify) based on this [Gist](https://gist.github.com/fzldn/a27973ff7e4c8e3738b0e06e525f7403)

 ### Keyboard Shortcut